fb pixel

 It can be a sleek PDF, a Notion page, or a real-time link.
 The format doesn’t matter as much as clarity, credibility, and conversion potential.

-What Should Be Inside a Modern Media Kit?
+What Should Be Inside a Media Kit?

 1. Strong Introduction or Bio